JohnGoldsmith/dotnetrdf-wiki/FAQs.md

 [[Home]] > [[FAQs]]

-= FAQs =
+# FAQs

 This page details common problems

-<<toc>>

-== Platform ==
+## Platform

-=== What platforms does dotNetRDF run on? ===
+### What platforms does dotNetRDF run on?

 dotNetRDF runs on .Net 3.5 Framework and higher, builds are provided for various framework profiles on the different versions of the framework.
 Exact supported features depend on the build used, see [[UserGuide/Getting Started|Getting Started]] for more details on the builds.

 dotNetRDF will also run under Mono 2.8 and higher, generally we recommend using the newest Mono release possible for best results.

-== Compilation/Runtime Errors ==
+## Compilation/Runtime Errors

-=== How do I compile dotNetRDF myself? ===
+### How do I compile dotNetRDF myself?

-Firstly check out the source from this BitBucket repository.
-Once downloaded you can either open the solution in Visual Studio 2010 or build via the NAnt scripts.
+Firstly check out the source from the [GitHub repository](https://github.com/dotnetrdf/dotnetrdf).
+Once downloaded you can either open the solution in Visual Studio 2015 or build via the NAnt scripts.
 Building via the NAnt scripts is more powerful and only relies on the relevant .Net Framework SDKs having been installed on your system and so doesn't require a full Visual Studio install.

-See documentation under ##Build/## in our svn trunk for more information.
+See documentation under `Build/` in the source-code tree for more information.

-=== My code won't compile because a namespace or class from dotNetRDF was not found? ===
+### My code won't compile because a namespace or class from dotNetRDF was not found?

 There are a number of possible causes of this type of error, please check you have done all of the following.